M-Naveed-Ashraf/cloud_pricing_with_infracost/GCP/compute/README.md

-# Compute Unit Discounts (CUDs) Pricing Calculator

-This project is aimed at providing a tool for calculating pricing based on Compute Unit Discounts (CUDs) for various machine types, regions, and purchase options within your organization's infrastructure.
+## Files:

 It consists of three main files:

-## Files:

 1. **get_cuds_prices.py:**
    This file contains functions to calculate the pricing based on Compute Unit Discounts (CUDs) for different machine types, regions, and purchase options.
 It includes the following components: